Maryland Taxing Information

 “The Comptroller’s Enforcement Program, is staffed with Enforcement Agents who are sworn police officers.
 The agents work individual investigations and also joint cases with inspectors.
 Enforcement Agents are charged with investigating violations of state revenue laws pertaining to tobacco, trader’s and transient vendors license, sales and use tax, alcoholic beverage violations and IFTA and motor fuel violations.

 Investigations conducted by the agents may result in a physical arrest or the violator receiving a criminal citation.
-FED Agents also work closely with other state law enforcement agencies and Federal law enforcement agencies such as, ATF, FBI, and Immigrations and Customs Enforcement, to monitor and arrest individuals that live in the state and individuals that live outside the state who enter Maryland to commit revenue crimes."
+FED Agents also work closely with other state law enforcement agencies and Federal law enforcement agencies such as, ATF, FBI, and Immigration and Customs Enforcement, to monitor and arrest individuals that live in the state and individuals that live outside the state who enter Maryland to commit revenue crimes.”

-Drivers License and Vehicle Registration Holds
+License and Registration Holds

-Attachment of Assets or Wages
+Attachment of Assets (Liens)

 Enforced Collection Actions